HTML has links - PDF has Authentication

 Operational aids.

-The requirements in subsection (3)(e), (f) and (g) of this section do not apply to articulating cranes.
+(a) The requirements in subsection (5)(a), (b) and (c) of this section do not apply to articulating cranes.

-(2) Operations must not begin unless the listed operational aids are in proper working order, except where an operational aid is being repaired you use the specified temporary alternative measures.
-More protective alternative measures specified by the crane/derrick manufacturer, if any, must be followed.
+(2) Operations must not begin unless the listed operational aids are in proper working order, except where an operational aid is being repaired the employer uses the specified temporary alternative measures.
+The time periods permitted for repairing defective operational aids are specified in subsections (4) and (5) of this section.
+More protective alternative measures specified by the crane/equipment manufacturer, if any, must be followed.

-(3) When operational aids are inoperative or malfunctioning, the crane and/or device manufacturer's recommendations for continued operation or shutdown of the crane must be followed until the problems are corrected.
+(3) When operational aids are inoperative or malfunctioning, the crane and/or device manufacturer's recommendations for continued operation or shutdown of the crane must be followed until the temporary alternative measures are implemented or the device is again working properly.
+If a replacement part is no longer available, the use of a substitute device that performs the same type of function is permitted and is not considered a modification under WAC 296-155-53400 (57) and (58) (crane/equipment modifications).
 Without such recommendations and any prohibitions from the manufacturer against further operation, the following requirements apply:

 (i) For cranes manufactured after December 16, 1969, a boom hoist limiting device is required.
 Temporary alternative measures: One or more of the following methods must be used: